mcisternas/GettingData/Codebook.md

 fBodyGyro-std()-X
 fBodyGyro-std()-Y
 fBodyGyro-std()-Z
-   Mean values for each activity of the mean and standard deviation of each 3-dimensional (X,Y,Z) body angular velocity signals in frequency space, obtained through a Fast Fourier Transform.
+>Mean values for each activity of the mean and standard deviation of each 3-dimensional (X,Y,Z) body angular velocity signals in frequency space, obtained through a Fast Fourier Transform.

 fBodyAccMag-mean()
 fBodyAccMag-std()
-   Mean values for each activity of the mean and standard deviation of the body acceleration magnitude in frequency space, obtained through a FFT.
+>Mean values for each activity of the mean and standard deviation of the body acceleration magnitude in frequency space, obtained through a FFT.

 fBodyBodyAccJerkMag-mean()
-fBodyBodyAccJerkMag-std()
-   Mean values for each activity of the mean and standard deviation of the Jerk acceleration magnitude in frequency space, obtained through a FFT.
+>Mean values for each activity of the mean and standard deviation of the Jerk acceleration magnitude in frequency space, obtained through a FFT.

 fBodyBodyGyroMag-mean()
 fBodyBodyGyroMag-std()
-   Mean values for each activity of the mean and standard deviation of the angular velocity magnitude in frequency space, obtained through a FFT.
+>Mean values for each activity of the mean and standard deviation of the angular velocity magnitude in frequency space, obtained through a FFT.

 fBodyBodyGyroJerkMag-mean()
 fBodyBodyGyroJerkMag-std()
-   Mean values for each activity of the mean and standard deviation of the Jerk angular velocity magnitude in frequency space pbtained through a FFT.
+>Mean values for each activity of the mean and standard deviation of the Jerk angular velocity magnitude in frequency space pbtained through a FFT.